-DRIVING: The Orlando area is serviced by numerous transportation options.
+The Orlando area is serviced by numerous transportation options.
 Getting here is easy no matter what choice you select.

 Interstate service I-4 runs through the east coast of Florida to the west coast.

 I-95 runs down the east coast where you can opt for numerous routes to Central Florida including I-4, SR 528 (also known as the beach line and is a toll road), Highway 5o and additional routes.
 You can also use I-95 from South West Florida and take I-4 to Central Florida.

 I-75 services more of the west side of Florida, and the best option from there is taking the Florida Turnpike (toll road) to reach Central Florida.
 Another alternative is Highway 27 but this route is much more complicated and time-consuming.
 I-75 also services the West Coast of Florida and then take I-4 to Orlando.

 The Florida Turnpike is the best option no matter where you are coming from anywhere in the center of the Florida.

 No matter where you are coming from there’s an easy route for you!

 Orlando Discount carriers include Southwest, Jet Blue, and Spirit Airlines.

 The major carriers are all here although many have a small footprint in Orlando.
 Most of the major airlines will route you through a hub.
 My advice is to shop!
 If you desire to fly nonstop to Orlando prepare yourself to pay higher fares generally speaking.
 The discount carriers particularly have many nonstops from big markets flying to Orlando.
 If you happen to live in a hub city you will probably have the most choices for nonstop service to Orlando.
 Remember to check all details of extra costs for everything from bags (some airlines do not even give you your first checked bag for free and Spirit Airlines charges both for bags and carry-on bags)